-I think almost all surgical procedures (which can be very scary) are traumatizing, and I found that diagnoses, especially when diagnosing breast cancer in female patients, is overwhelmingly traumatizing.
+I think almost all surgical procedures are traumatizing, and I found that diagnoses, especially when diagnosing breast cancer in female patients, is overwhelmingly traumatizing.
 It has many implications – obviously death is one, but disfigurement is another.

 I think most of any diagnoses will be traumatizing and much of it can be mitigated by the presence of caregivers at the time by providing information and control.

 It is of utmost importance that the medical system be enlightened as to the fact that any illness will contain elements of trauma and how that is handled throughout the course of treatment will determine how that patient heals.

 “Frankly, I think our current system of medicine is the gorilla in the living room of our cultural trauma”

 “It is true with adults, but especially with children.
 If they have to undergo an invasive procedure or put under anesthesia while they are frightened or terrified, it can leave a lasting imprint of fear, anxiety, and depression that may not show up for months or even years later.”

 Dr. Alan Shore

 Dr. Allan Schore is on the clinical faculty of the Department of Psychiatry and Biobehavioral Sciences and UCLA David Geffen School of Medicine.

 Dr. Shore discusses the growth of the right or orbital frontal cortex during the early months of life.
 He explains that it grows proportionate to the degree of contact with the mother in a bonding fashion in infancy.
 In those infants who have been nurtured effectively by their mothers, that frontal cortex becomes, as it should, the master regulator of the emotional brain and the autonomic brain.

 There’s direct objective evidence for the fact that this early period of time is absolutely critical for the development of the regulated brain.